MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

    If not all inputs and outputs of the tool are listed on the tool command line, as in the `CL`, `MIDL`, and `RC` cases, and if you want automatic input and output file tracking and tlog file creation, derive your task from `TrackedVCToolTask`.

-### Incremental build and up-to-date check
+## Incremental builds and up-to-date checks

-MSBuild targets have `Inputs` and `Outputs` attributes.
+The default MSBuild incremental build targets use `Inputs` and `Outputs` attributes.
 If you specify them, MSBuild calls the target only if any of the inputs has a newer timestamp than all outputs.
 However, source files often include or import other files, and build tools produce different outputs depending on the tool options.
 As a result, it is hard to specify all possible inputs and outputs in MSBuild targets.

-To manage this problem, a different technique supports incremental builds.
-During the build, most targets don't specify inputs and outputs, and therefore always run.
+To manage this problem, the C++ build uses a different technique to support incremental builds.
+Most targets don't specify inputs and outputs, and therefore always run during the build.
 The tasks called by targets write information about all inputs and outputs into *tlog* files that have a .tlog extension.
 The tlog files are used by later builds to check what has changed and needs to be rebuilt, and what is up-to-date.

-To determine all the inputs and outputs, VC Project tasks use tracker.exe and the [FileTracker](/dotnet/api/microsoft.build.utilities.filetracker) class provided by MSBuild.
+To determine all the inputs and outputs, native tool tasks use tracker.exe and the [FileTracker](/dotnet/api/microsoft.build.utilities.filetracker) class provided by MSBuild.

 Microsoft.Build.CPPTasks.Common.dll defines the `TrackedVCToolTask` public abstract base class.
-Most VC Project tasks are derived from this class.
+Most of the native tool tasks are derived from this class.

-## Use of tlog files
+## Tlog files

 There are three types of tlog files: *read*, *write*, and *command-line*.
 Read and write tlog files are used by incremental builds and by the up-to-date check in the IDE.
 Command-line tlog files are only used in incremental builds.